 1.9.
 Study whether and how to support and/or enhance the essential/regulatory services (i.e. voice, Messaging, location services, Emergency services, MPS, Mission Critical services, PWS) in 6G.

 1.10.
+Void

-In addition to the work tasks above, this study will identify other 5G features that will be supported and/or in 6G.
+In addition to the work tasks above, this study will identify other 5G features that will be supported and/or adapted in 6G.

 WT#2: Study migration and interworking, including

 - How to support migration to 6GS